pulumi/docs/content/blog/pulumi-2-0/index.md

 * **Multi-Cloud**.
 Adopt consistent workflows across any cloud(s) &mdash; public, private, or hybrid &mdash; while still using the full breadth and depth of your target cloud's services.

 * **Modern Architectures**.
-Although Pulumi works great for legacy workloads, it was born in a world of modern container, serverless, and cloud native architectures.
+Although Pulumi works great for legacy workloads, it was born in a world of modern container, serverless, and cloud-native architectures.
 Feel free to mix and match these approaches as you modernize over time.

 * **Cloud Engineering Teams**.
 By choosing Pulumi, you're betting on your team.
 The whole team, in fact: developers, infrastructure and operations teams, and security engineers alike.
 Tackle cloud solutions together without technology or team silos.